YaserMarey/YaserMarey.github.io/_posts/2019-12-21-object_detection_in_cv_omts.md

 ---
 layout: post
-title: "Object Detection in Computer Vision: One Metro Trip Summary"
+title: "Object Detection in One Metro Trip"
 categories: [Computer Vision]
 excerpt: My Cairo Metro Trips would take 30 minutes on average.
 This is a summary that may consume such a time frame for such a commuter.
 ---

 ***My Cairo Metro Trips would take 30 minutes on average.
-This is a summary that may consume such a time frame for such a commuter.***
+This is a summary that fits this time***

 In Computer Vision, we focus on enabling machines to interpret and understand visual information from the world around us.
 Researchers in computer vision study the following topics: